Fano 4-folds having a prime divisor of Picard number 1: Introduction

 \section{Introduction}

 Fano varieties (over $\mathbb C$) have been thoroughly classified up to dimension 3, and are widely studied also in higher dimensions.
-They act an important role in the Minimal Model Program, since they appear as fibres of fibre-type contractions arising from Mori Programs.
-Although many results have been achieved, there is still no complete classification in dimension $\geq 4$.
+They play an important role in the Minimal Model Program, since they appear as the \emph{general fibres of Mori fibre spaces}, one of the possible outcomes in the run of the Minimal Model Program.
+Although many results on the structure of Fano varieties have already been proven, we are still lacking a complete classification of Fano varieties starting from dimension 4.

 Let $X$ be a smooth projective variety of dimension $n$.
 We denote by $\mathcal N_1(X)$ the real vector space of one-cycles with real coefficients, modulo numerical equivalence.
 Its dimension is the Picard number $\rho_X$.
 Recall that $X$ is Fano if its anticanonical divisor $-K_X$ is ample.